Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/extra articles/Toggleability.md

 ***

-# Supported Event Callbacks
+# Toggleable Callbacks
+> [!NOTE]
-- `Affected Callbacks` - Refers to any affected callbacks disables, if the callback link to it is disabled.
+> _The table section Affected Callbacks, reffer to any affected event callbacks when that callback is disable._

 | Event Callbacks 	| Description 	| Affected Callbacks 	| Availability 	|
 |---	|---	|---	|---	|